Devil Dinosaur: The Savage Land

-The Heroes for Hire mercenaries go on a mission to retrieve Moon-Boy from the Savage Land and encounter Devil Dinosaur in the process.
-Devil is found fiercely guarding a nest containing a clutch of eggs that apparently he himself has laid and the dinosaur abandons Moon-Boy to ensure their safety.
-The discrepancy between this development and his previously presumed male sex is noted by the mercenaries, who can only speculate as to the cause of the change.
+The Heroes for Hire mercenaries go on a mission to retrieve Moon-Boy from the Savage Land and encounter Devil Dinosaur, who is guarding a clutch of eggs and abandons Moon-Boy to ensure their safety.
+The mercenaries note the discrepancy between this development and his previously presumed male sex, and can only speculate as to the cause of the change.
 After returning to the U.S. the Heroes for Hire disband and group member Paladin leaves alone with Moon-Boy to collect the reward from the S.H.I.E.L.D. scientists who hired the mercenaries.

 Devil and Moon-Boy Separated

 Moon-Boy would remain under the custody of S.H.I.E.L.D. for some time, which drove Devil Dinosaur into a sort of saurian depression.
 Refusing to eat, or defend himself, he was in danger of dying.
 However, Stegron, the dinosaur man, became worried about the survival of the Devil-Beast due to it being the last known of its species.
 Leaving the Savage Land without the permission of Ka-Zar and building an army of reanimated dinosaurs, Stegron marched across the U.S. attacking S.H.I.E.L.D. base after base, until he was eventually stopped by the Fifty State Initiative.
-The group discovered the motive behind Stegron's plan and, though he was arrested all the same, the Initiative recruit Reptil smuggled Moon-Boy back to the Savage Land, where he was reunited with his companion.
+The group discovered the motive behind Stegron's plan and, though he was arrested all the same, Reptil smuggled Moon-Boy back to the Savage Land, where he was reunited with his companion.